Rules for the Americanism Elementary School Poster Contest

 - 2nd place prize is $150 for the student and $100 for the sponsoring teacher,

 - 3rd place prize is $75 for the student and $75 for the sponsoring teacher.

 - Once the North Carolina SAR has selected a winner, that poster will compete at the National level.
 Only one (1) entry from each State Society is accepted to compete at the National level.

-The State Winners will be on display during National Contest and the 1st, 2nd, and 3rd Place Winners will be announced during the 126th SAR National Congress on July 8, 2016 to July 13, 2016, in Boston, MA.
+The State Winners will be on display during National Contest and the 1st, 2nd, and 3rd Place Winners will be announced during the annual SAR National Congress.
 The top National winners will receive a Rosette Ribbon with 1st place cash prize of $150, 1st Runner-up prize is $100, and 2nd Runner-up prize is $50, each for the student.

 Poster Contest Rules & Regulations

 - The entry from (download Entry form & Rules here) must be filed with your local SAR chapter by May 1.
 You can click here to find the local chapter nearest you.

 - All posters must have a copy of the entry from affixed to the back of the poster.
 You may redact the SSN on the copy of the entry form affixed to the poster.
 This will allow a representative from the State Society to retrieve the poster after judging.

 - The posters will be displayed and the Americanism Committee members will judge the posters at the National SAR Congress in July.

 - The 1st Place Winner’s poster will be displayed at the NSSAR headquarters for one year following the contest.
 At the conclusion of that year, the poster will be returned to the State Society that entered it.
 All other posters will be made available for return to the State Society that entered it by the conclusion of the Congress.